0xyydeca/OmniPriv/LAYERZERO_PRIZE.md

 ## Team

-PrivID Team - Building the future of privacy-preserving identity
+OmniPriv Team - Building the future of privacy-preserving identity

 ---